-Contact us by phone at University Extension 4131 or 2237
+Contact us by phone at University Extension 2646 or 4131

 University phones begin with (361) 593 when calling from non-campus phones

-Welcome to Texas A&M University Kingsville's Environmental Health & Safety Office part of the Department of Risk Management.
-Check out the Industrial Safety Training Links or the Employee Safety Manual on the Risk Management Web page.
+Welcome to Texas A&M University Kingsville's Environmental Health & Safety Office part of the Department of Enterprise Enterprise Risk Management.
+Check out the Industrial Safety Training Links or the Employee Safety Manual on the Enterprise Risk Management Web page.

 This site was established to furnish the university community with greater access to the numerous resources and services that our office provides.